gzachos/door-monitor/README.md

 ## About

-This program uses a reed sensor to monitor the status of the door (open/closed) and in case of status change an email is send.
+This program uses a reed sensor to monitor the status of a door (open/closed) and in case of status change an email is send.
+A buzzer is also sound everytime the door is opened and every 5 minutes if it remains open.

 ## Software